 Unfortunately, the initial driver for a review of waste treatment practices within a business is usually the realisation that impending production changes are about to trigger higher discharge costs.

-However, with many new waste treatment techniques available, a decision for example to invest in a waste treatment and disposal plant may be made in the belief that simply investing in an upgraded version of an existing plant technology will be a straightforward and easy-to-justify capital cost investment.
+However, with many new waste treatment techniques available, a decision, for example, to invest in a waste treatment and disposal plant may be made in the belief that simply investing in an upgraded version of an existing plant technology will be a straightforward and easy-to-justify capital cost investment.
 But, it may not be the optimum solution.

-Since we wrote this article a number of recycling companies have started to depackage food industry waste.
-Those companies are now offering competitive rates for food waste which they collect, separate and sort and depackage prior to selling to biogas companies.
+Those companies are now offering competitive rates for the food waste that they collect, separate, sort, and depackage before selling to biogas companies.

 Such narrowly based decisions to do business as usual and adopt piecemeal changes to how a business manages waste can be regrettable.
 Simply building a water treatment facility or, for example, a composting plant, to avoid waste treatment and disposal charges in the future, can be a major opportunity lost.

-Successful waste treatment and disposal while also achieving sustained cost reductions involve analysing real data about a plant's waste creation and water-use, from start to finish.
+Successful waste treatment and disposal, while also achieving sustained cost reductions, involve analysing real data about a plant's waste creation and water use from start to finish.
 The much-neglected aim of waste minimisation should become a company mantra and an essential component of any solution.
 But, not to forget the “anaerobic digestion of biomass” option either.

 Tip 2.
 Collect real plant data and collate it in intelligible formats